-Prokscheer is a typeface that Markus Prokscha and I created.
-After one year of work, there is still a lot to improve.
+Markus Prokscha and I created the typeface Prokscheer.
 It was our first experience in type design and I learned a lot about and through the process.

-At first we created a thin character set which later served as a skeleton for the bolder fonts.
+We created a thin character set which can later serve as a skeleton for bolder glyphs.
 Our next steps include the work on details and the improvement of spacing and kerning.